Bedroom count

 Quick answers to common questions about the Milton rental market.

-Average rent prices in Milton have remained the same over the last month and have remained the same since last year.
+Average rent prices in Milton have increased by 2% over the last month and have decreased by 10% since last year.

-To comfortably afford rent in Milton, you'd need to earn approximately $50,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Milton, you'd need to earn approximately $56,000/year, based on spending no more than 30% of your income on rent.

 Milton offers good options for renters with pets, as 41% of available apartments welcome pet owners and their companions.
 With an average of 22 listings available monthly, this translates to approximately 9 pet-friendly apartments in the rental market at any given time.